 4. Normal/Combination Skin Care

-If you have normal/combination skin, wash your face two or three times a day with plain soap and water to remove the excess oil.
-Moisturize dry areas, but not oily areas." *
+For combination skin, cleanse your face two or three times daily with plain soap and water to remove excess oil.
+Use moisturizer on the dry areas, avoiding the oily spots.

-"Here are four simple steps to keep your teenage skin clean and healthy." *
+Following are four steps to keep your skin healthy and clean.

 Why Moisturize Skin?

-When Should I Call a Doctor About My Skin?
+When Should I See a Doctor About My Skin?